research-aids/research-aids.github.io-code/README.md

  - make colonial-heritage/research-aids/REAMDE.md landing page of website (i.e. add to research-aids.github.io/docs/ and add front-matter
  - add colonial-heritage/research-aids/handbook.md to website
  - add colonial-heritage/research-aids/LICENSE to website
+ - titles in navbar are in English -> replace with actual title